eneam/mboxviewer/ReadMe.markdown

 * quick access to attachments;
 * preview picture attachments;
 * export of single mail in Eml;
-* print all mails to CSV or Text or HTML files;
+* print all mails to CSV or Text or HTML or PDF files;
 * print single mail to Text or HTML file or to printer;
 * group all related mails as conversations in the summary window;
-* print related mails/mail group to Text or HTML file;
+* print related mails/mail group to Text or HTML or PDF or CSV files;
 * open a single or group of related mails in external browser;
 * sort emails by date, from, subject and conversation columns;
 * find user defined text in the message and highlight all occurrences;